humdrum-tools/vhv-documentation/filters/transpose/index.md

 *-	*-	*-	*-
 </script>

+Try changing `a-` to `a` in the filter line to transpose to A major instead.

 The transpose filter is identical to the Humdrum Extras command-line tool [transpose](http://extras.humdrum.org/man/transpose).
 See its documentation for